-If you are looking for something different to make for a weekday supper, why not try this spicy ground beef curry and rice.
+If you are searching for something different to make for a weekday supper, why not try this spicy ground beef curry and rice?
 It makes a nice change from the usual spaghetti bolognese or meatloaf.

 A different way to cook ground beef